Zy0d0x0/HS2-Firmware/README.md

 Factory firmware can be found here: https://www.ailunce.com/Support/HS2/Software

-This patched firmware is no longer needed as all the pin numbers where found withing the software and firmware.
+This patched firmware is no longer needed as all the pin numbers where found within the software and firmware.

 * Factory Pin: 200510
 * Agent Pin: 685911